 - Pinpoint what you want to get out of the conference.
 Do you want to learn a specific skill?
 Network with certain people?
 Book more business?
 It’s OK to have multiple goals but have them well defined.
 This will help guide the endless choices about how to use your time during the event.

 - Make a plan that supports those goals—in advance.
-Research the people that you want to connect with.
-Understand the needs of the businesses that you hope to partner with.
+Research the people you want to connect with.
+Understand the needs of the businesses you hope to partner with.
 Going into these meetings well prepared will increase your chances of getting the desired outcomes.

 - Plan, but don’t over plan.
 Yes, that’s possible!
 Avoid booking yourself so full that you have to say no to a fantastic unanticipated opportunity.

 - Be ready to sell yourself.
 You don’t need to be obnoxious or slimy about it but be prepared to succinctly, yet engagingly, explain what you do.
 Have business cards/resumes/media kits at the ready and hand them out to those you make a connection with.

 - Be approachable and don’t fear approaching others.
 Everyone attending the conference is centered around a similar theme.
 While every attendee will have different goals, you’re bound to find common ground.
 And remember—people go to conferences to meet others.